Daniel Penny surrenders to police to face manslaughter charge in Jordan Neely subway chokehold death

 City Comptroller Brad Lander said mental health services need to be more widely available to New Yorkers.
 "New York City is not Gotham," Lander told reporters.
 "We can't be a city where you can choke someone to death who's experiencing a mental health crisis."

-New York Mayor Eric Adams acknowledged that Neely's death "devastated his family and shocked his fellow New Yorkers," and Adams had urged people not to rush to judgment.
+New York Mayor Eric Adams acknowledged that Neely's death "devastated his family and shocked his fellow New Yorkers."
+Adams also urged people not to rush to judgment.

 "One thing we can say for sure: Jordan Neely did not deserve to die," Adams said Wednesday during an address at City Hall, "and all of us must work together to do more for our brothers and sisters struggling with serious mental illness."